id-studiolab/MLTK01/docs/gettingstarted.md

 6. set the mode switch to play mode and
 7. see the result of the classification on the board and on the screen
 8. Hurray!

+## 10. Get creative!
+You are now redy to get creative and explore all the fucntionalities of the library.

+Explore the example sections to find more inspirations and have a look at the api page for a list of all the library features.

+You can always start your projects by duplicating this simple [boilerplate sketch](https://editor.p5js.org/10r3n20/sketches/Ttccl7mKL)